Doty, Wisconsin

 Doty is a town in Oconto County, Wisconsin, United States.
 The population was 309 at the 2020 census.

-The town was named for James Duane Doty, the first person to represent Wisconsin's third congressional district after statehood and Governor of the Utah Territory during the American Civil War.
+The town was named for James Duane Doty, the first person to represent Wisconsin's third congressional district after statehood and Governor of the Utah Territory during the Civil War.
+Other sources say the town was named for S.W.
+Doty, a prominent figure in local town and county government.
+S.W.
+Doty was the first chairman of the town.

 The town was platted and established in 1922.
 Doty was part of the town of How until 1922.
-The Valley View School was one of the 3 schools in the town.
-The other 2 being the Statler school and another unknown school from the 1912 plat map.
+The Valley View School (Kingston School) was one of three schools in the town, the other two being the Statler school and another unknown school, likely named "Holt Spur," from the 1912 plat map.
 The Valley View School later consolidated with Mountain School in September of 1953.
 The building remained as the Doty Town Hall until 2009 when it was demolished and replaced with the newer and more modern town hall and fire department.

 Geography

-According to the United States Census Bureau, the town has a total area of 54.4 square miles (140.9 km^{2}), of which, 52.2 square miles (135.1 km^{2}) of it is land and 2.2 square miles (5.8 km^{2}) of it (4.10%) is water.
+According to the United States Census Bureau, the town has a total area of 54.4 square miles (140.9 km^{2}), of which 52.2 square miles (135.1 km^{2}) is land and 2.2 square miles (5.8 km^{2}) (4.10%) is water.